Health Risks Disclaimer

 Disease present.
 Recommendation for vaccination will depend on specific itinerary and activities planned.
 The risk to travellers is generally low, however vaccination is recommended for travel to affected regions and is a requirement for travel to/from some countries.
 If at risk, adults should have a booster to the childhood series.
 Click here to learn more about Polio.

-Other country requirement(s) (2019): Proof of polio vaccination is required for travellers coming from a polio-endemic country.
+Other country requirement(s) (2021): Proof of polio, Haemophilus influenzae and Meningococcal meningitis vaccination is required for travellers going to Hajj.
 For residents or travellers who stay in Afghanistan for more than 4 weeks, a proof of polio vaccination may be required when departing from Afghanistan.
 This vaccination should be received between 4 weeks and 12 months before the date of departure.

 Temporary recommendations regarding polio vaccination, which are updated regularly by the WHO, advise that affected states: